Is CBD Legal In All States? What Does The Law Say 2023?

 Marijuana vs. Hemp vs. Cannabis

 Let’s take care of some terms.
-There are two primary varieties of plant Cannabis sativa that can produce CBD: hemp plants and marijuana plants.
+Two primary varieties of plant Cannabis sativa can produce CBD: hemp plants and marijuana plants.
 They aren’t different species.
 These are legal definitions determined by the THC content of the plant.

 Even though hemp and marijuana plants produce it, CBD’s legal status varies depending on its source: